 Be a member in good standing in all bars of which he or she is a member.

 Limited Initial Appearance before Application.
-An attorney that is not a member of this Bar may appear in a case, but must comply with Rule 83.5(h)(3) within 14 days after entering the appearance.
+An attorney that is not a member of this Bar may appear in a case, but must comply with Rule 83.5(f)(3) within 14 days after entering the appearance.
 If the attorney fails to do so, then the Court, upon motion or sua sponte, may remove the attorney from the case.

 Procedures for Admission.
 The applicant must: